vasily-blinkov/examples/node.js/masterpiece/README.md

 Use this deployment method only to see if the project is able to work in a cloud.

 # Usage

-## Preparational actions before using automated deployment scripts

-Execute actions below once for a machine.

-### Install PSYaml

-1. Download code in a ZIP archive from the [Phil-Factor/PSYaml](https://github.com/Phil-Factor/PSYaml) project.
-1. Extract the _PSYaml_ folder from the archive into _"$HOME\Documents\PowerShell\Modules"_.

 ## Build the application for deployment